Guide to Texas Hold’em Starting Hands

 Now that you know what position is, and why it’s important, you can use the chart below as a basic guide on which poker hands to play from which position.
 Click or tap to toggle between paired/suited hands and offsuit hands.

 Many players open up their range of playable hands in late position, deciding that any hand that is not two bad offsuit cards is fair game for raising an unopened pot.
 Picking up the blinds in this way can be a useful way to build a stack without needing a decent hand; only a few hands have the strength to be viable to continue beyond the preflop action, but with late position raises you don’t necessarily need a strong holding.

-The ’correct’ poker starting hand percentage depends on numerous factors, then, but you’ll find that most playable hands tend to fall into one of the following categories: pairs, aces, other premium hands, connectors and gappers.
+Most playable hands tend to fall into one of the following categories, however: pairs, aces, other premium hands, connectors and gappers.